Essential Guide to Security Frameworks & 14 Examples

 While each organization’s security approach is as unique as the data they protect, there are a few helpful tips we can offer as you begin assessing your organization’s security posture.

-Catalog all data assets tied to your organization’s security posture.
+You can solve these issues by creating an asset inventory.
+To start, catalog all data assets tied to your organization’s security posture.
 Consider both digital and physical data assets and those accessed by third parties.

 When organizing data assets into an inventory, be sure to note what departments or individuals have access to each asset and determine whether that access is warranted.